 Fund Manager and team

-Find out more about Investec from their website.
+Find out more about Ninety One at its website.

 Alastair has 12 years of experience in infrastructure businesses with 10 years in structuring, arranging and investing in project finance and infrastructure assets.
 Prior to working with EAIF, Alastair worked on the Investec Credit Opportunities strategy within the South African Credit team from 2014.
 Previously Alastair spent six years working at Investec Bank in Johannesburg and three years with Amey Ventures as a commercial manager and bid manager.
 Alastair graduated from the University of Cape Town with a Bachelor of Science degree in Mechanical Engineering and completed an MBA at Imperial College in London in 2004.